 3) Install root barricades when a large tree is too close to your home foundation.
+Or remove the tree.

 5) Do your research.
 Your home is an important and valuable asset.
 After comparing our company and our bell bottom pier repair method against the competition, you will discover a foundation repair company with decades of experience, hundreds of online testimonials, and a proven, time-tested, permanent solution for your home foundation.

 Once the repairs are completed, the concrete slab should be maintained properly to reduce the possibility of future soil movement and therefore home foundation movement.
 Your home now has a more stable foundation after repairs, but extreme weather changes and extreme soil movement can cause further problems.
 The following minimum preventative measures are recommended.